nautobot/nautobot/SECURITY.md

 ## Report a Vulnerability

-We're appreciate the time security researchers and users contribute to reporting vulnerabilities to the Nautobot Community.
+We appreciate the time security researchers and users contribute to reporting vulnerabilities to the Nautobot Community.

 If you feel your report is safe for public disclosure (a CVE related to a dependency, or a low-risk bug) please feel free to open a bug [issue on GitHub](https://github.com/nautobot/nautobot/issues/new/choose).

-If you are unsure of the severity of your report or you feel it should not be publicly disclosed until a fix has been release, you can also email [security@networktocode.com](mailto:security@networktocode.com) with the security details.
+If you are unsure of the severity of your report or you feel it should not be publicly disclosed until a fix has been released, you can also email [security@networktocode.com](mailto:security@networktocode.com) with the security details.

 You may encrypt your email with the GPG keys of the security response members below.
 While accepted, encryption using GPG is NOT mandatory to make a disclosure.